The quadruple screen test is a blood test done during pregnancy to determine whether the baby is at risk for certain birth defects.

 An abnormal test result does NOT mean that your baby definitely has a birth defect.
 Often, the results can be abnormal if your baby is older or younger than your doctor or nurse had thought.

-If you have an abnormal result, you will have another ultrasound to check the age of the developing baby steps.
+If you have an abnormal result, you will have another ultrasound to check the age of the developing baby.

-Further tests and counseling may be recommend if the ultrasound shows a problem.
+More tests and counseling may be recommended if the ultrasound shows a problem.
 However, some people choose not to have any more tests done, for personal or religious reasons.
 Possible next steps include:

 During pregnancy, increased levels of AFP may be due to a problem with the developing baby, including: